Maxmani/reimaden-mods-documentation/docs/features/danmaku.md

 By default, shots come with the "spread" pattern.
 This pattern will fire a single bullet in the direction you are looking.
 If there are multiple bullets in a single shot, they will have divergence applied to them based on the density.

 More patterns can be found around the Minecraft world in the form of templates.
-Once found, a Pattern Template can be crafted into a Pattern item, which can then be placed in the pattern slot of a Danmaku Crafting Table.
+Once found, a Pattern Template can be crafted into a Bullet Pattern item, which can then be placed in the pattern slot of a Danmaku Crafting Table.

 Pattern items can be duplicated using an existing pattern, some materials and a shot.